To master the Ivy style like no other, discover our Americana Saga in three parts with:

 - 8 ways to wear this style well.

-Pre-reading advice : prepare yourself a coffee or some stimulant that you will ingest violently and in one go, do two or three flexions, just to irrigate the brain a little, let out a loud cry and we're off!
+Pre-reading advice : prepare yourself a coffee or some stimulant that you will ingest violently and in one go, do two or three flexions, just to irrigate the brain a little, let out a big cry and we're off!

-No !
+No!
 I'm not nostalgic.

-But wouldn’t we have lost something there?
+But wouldn't we have lost something?

 What is the Ivy League Look?